khawkins98/gulp-eleventy-example/README.md

 ## 4. Footnotes

-- Why `yarn` and not `npm`?
+- Why `npm` and not `npm`?
-  For the particular structure of the Visual Framework components, Yarn is considerably faster at installing and does so more efficiently (about half the total file size).
-You'll also be able to use `yarn upgrade-interactive --latest`, which makes it easier to update VF components.
+  For the particular structure of the Visual Framework components, npm is considerably faster at installing and does so more efficiently (about half the total file size).
+You'll also be able to use `npm upgrade-interactive --latest`, which makes it easier to update VF components.